vlolad/vlolad/README.md

 ### - Learning :
 - ✍ Data Structures & Algorithms
 - ☕ Java and Spring
-- 🌚 Kotlin, a little
+- 🌚 A little of other tech

 ### - Hobbies :
 - ✨ Gaming